 - Take the advantage of courses, Early Career Scientist events, Union/division meetings

-- Don’t “overplan” your program, something up might always come, that you haven’t read about before (reading other people’s program also always helps)
+- Don’t “overplan” your program, something might always come up, that you haven’t read about before (reading other people’s program also always helps)

 - Be open for new topics, don’t just stay in your field